jayantasamaddar/quick-reference/aws/messaging/sqs/README.md

 ## FIFO Queues: De-duplication

-- De-duplication interval is 5 minutes
+- De-duplication interval is `5 minutes`. i.e. refuses a duplicate message within 5 minutes of its match.
 - Two de-duplication methods:

   - **Content-based deduplication**: As soon as a message is sent into SQS, a SHA-256 hash of the message body is done.
 If the same hash is encountered again, the message is considered a duplicate and will be refused.